-Abstract-Remote sensing scene classification, a pivotal task in Earth observation, entails the categorization of satellite or aerial imagery into distinct land-use and land-cover classes, a process fraught with challenges due to high intra-class variability and low inter-class distinctions.
-Our paper delves into these complexities, we propose the Efficient Spectral Inception Former (ESIF) architecture, which introduces a novel paradigm in remote sensing scene classification by integrating multi-domain feature fusion, including spatial, texture, and spectral (frequency) domains.
-This comprehensive approach leverages the strengths of Convolutional Neural Networks (CNNs) for local information extraction, Transformers for global context, and a novel Texture Feature Alignment Block (TFAB) for nuanced texture differentiation, addressing the limitations of general-purpose vision models when applied to remote sensing imagery.
-The Efficient SpectroFormer Block (ESFB) utilizes spectral analysis for enhanced pattern recognition, while the Inception Transformer Block (iFB) balances high and low-frequency information.
-ESIF achieves state-of-the-art accuracy in all six tested bench-mark with 86.55% on Optimal-31, 95.71% on UC-Merced, 94.1% on RSSCN7, 95% on SIRI-WHU, 94.52 on WHU-RS19 and 93.5% on AID datasets.
+Abstract-Remote Sensing (RS) scene classification, a pivotal task in Earth observation, entails the categorization of satellite or aerial imagery into distinct land-use and land-cover classes.
+It is fraught with challenges due to high intra-class variability and low inter-class distinctions Historically, state-of-the-art methods in this field have struggled to achieve satisfactory results without a significant trade-off in computational efficiency.
+These methods often require substantial computational resources to process the complex data characteristics of RS imagery, leading to inefficiencies that limit their practical application in maltime or on resource-constrained platforms.
+Delving into the complexities, we propose the Efficient Spectral Inception Former (ESIF) architecture, which introduces a novel paradigm in RS scene classification by integrating multi-domain feature fusion, including spatial, texture, and spectral (frequency) domains.
+Our proposed approach leverages the strengths of Convolutional Neural Networks (CNNs) for spatial information extraction novel Texture Feature Alignment Block (TFAB) for nuane texture differentiation, the Efficient SpectroFormer Block (ESFB) utilizing spectral analysis for enhanced pattern recognition, the Cross-Domain Fusion Block (CDFB) and finally, the Inception Transformer Block (iFB) balances high and low-frequency information.
+ESIF achieves state-of-the-art accuracy in all six tested benchmarks with 86.55% on Optimal-31, 95.71% on UC-Merced, 94.17 n RSSCN7, 95% on SIRI-WHU, 94.52% on WHU-RS19 3.5% on AID datasets while compared with previous state-of-the-art architectures.
+Furthermore, ESIF exemplifies an optimal accuracy-efficiency trade-off centuating its viability for deployment in real-world applications.